 Risk factors

-• viral diseases of the respiratory system;
+• viral diseases respiratory system;

 • hereditary factors.

-• with insufficient delivery weight;
+• with insufficient birth weight;

-• who were artificially fed after birth;
+• who were bottle-fed after birth;

 • with a predisposition to allergies.